PriyaChandra7/Emotion-Based-Music-Recommendation-System-/README.md

 ## Dataset
 - Custom dataset collected using a webcam and MediaPipe Holistic.
 - Facial, hand and pose landmark coordinates were stored as NumPy files.
-- Samples were labeled into six classes.
+- Samples were labeled into classes.
 - Landmark coordinates were normalized relative to reference points before model training.

 ## Features